 Light to emphasize indoor or outdoor architecture or lighting installations being art itself.

 Lighting as a means to influence the emotional state of people.
-As soon as the sun comes out on a cloudy day, it often immediately changes our mood in a positive sense.
+As soon as the sun comes out on a cloudy day, it often immediately changes our mood in a positive way.
 We must realize that artificial lighting can also influence people’s emotional feelings to a certain extent, positively and negatively.